 Why not take an inventory of what you have now, and donate or discard the shoes that are the worst offenders?
 If you have decided to eliminate high-heeled shoes from your wardrobe, do not do this all-of-a-sudden.
 Your Achilles tendon in your leg is most likely tight, you will be asking for more foot trouble in the short term.
-Better to reduce their use gradually and mix in some shoes using our shoe guidelines.
-If you want real comfort and great feet, take a look at our new Cluffy Lux Step insole, the premier product for sore feet.
+Better to reduce their use gradually and mix in some shoes.
+If you want real comfort and great feet, take a look at our Cluffy insoles the premier product for sore feet.
 Our insole will help get you back to good foot health and eliminate the pain in your feet from improper walking and shoes.

 Remember, you only have two feet to last a lifetime.